-Another little tutorial, this time for an in-seam pocket tutorial, to sit along side the new soon-to-be-released (*whispers* I’ve been saying that for a while…) French Dart Shift sewing pattern (will also come in handy for future Maven Pattern releases!)
-Because, you know what?
+Another little tutorial, this time for an in-seam pocket tutorial, to sit along-side the new soon-to-be-released (*whispers* I’ve been saying that for a while…) French Dart Shift sewing pattern (will also come in handy for future Maven Pattern releases!)
+Because you know what?
 I DO LOVE a side seam pocket, I find it very annoying not having somewhere to shove my hands!

 The French Dart Shift is a tunic style dress PDF sewing pattern that has In-seam (side seam) pockets that are concealed and it took me a little while experimenting and researching to get a technique I was really happy with.

 So, here’s the thing… you may look at the pocket bags on this pattern and think…Mrs M, really what the ????
-I’ll admit they may look a little unusual, with the curvy bit added, but I do have very good reason: I feel this method gives a much better result.
+I’ll admit they may look a little unusual, with the curvy bit added, but I do have a very good reason: I feel this method gives a much better result.